Quadratic Binary Optimization with Graph Neural Networks: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the performance of BPGNN and other baselines to understand whether our theoretical observations regarding the behavior of the BP, characterized in Section \ref{sec:BP_piece-wise} and Section \ref{sec:heterophilic_solution}, hold in practice.
+In this section, we evaluate QUBO-GNN and other baselines to understand whether our theoretical observations on the behavior of the , characterized in Section \ref{sec:BP_piece-wise} and Section \ref{sec:heterophilic_solution} -- hold in practice.

-\textbf{Baselines.} We consider several baselines in our experiments: (i) naive methods, i.e., exhaustive search, (ii) classical solvers such as TS \cite{glover1998tabu} and SAB \cite{goto2019combinatorial}, and (iii) GNN baselines, namely GCN \cite{kipf2016semi}, GAT \cite{velickovic2018graph}, GCNII \cite{chen20simple}, and Dir-GNN \cite{dirgnn_rossi_2023}.
-We chose to compare our method with those baselines as they are popular and represent methods from recent years in the context of GNNs.
-Also, Dir-GNN is heterophily designated, thus suitable to be tested with the heterophilic behavior of BP solutions, as discussed in Section \ref{sec:heterophilic_solution}.
+\paragraph{Baselines.} We consider: (i) naive methods, i.e., exhaustive search, (ii) classical solvers such as TS \cite{glover1998tabu} and SAB \cite{goto2019combinatorial}, and (iii) GNN baselines, namely GCN \cite{kipf2016semi}, GAT\cite{velickovic2018graph}, GIN \citep{xu2018how}, GCNII \cite{chen20simple}, and Dir-GNN \cite{dirgnn_rossi_2023}.
+We chose to compare our method with those baselines as they are representative of node classification architectures from recent years.
+Also, Dir-GNN is heterophily designated, thus suitable to be tested with the heterophilic behavior of QUBO solutions, as discussed in Section \ref{sec:heterophilic_solution}.

-\textbf{Metrics.} In our experiments, we consider three important metrics: (i) the solution accuracy (higher is better), (ii) the {\em relative} QUBO objective value (lower is better), and (iii) the computation time required to achieve the approximated solution.
-We elaborate on the metrics in Appendix \ref{app:metrics}.

-\textbf{Datasets.} Our experiments include three datasets generated by our procedure described in Section \ref{sec:training}, in varying sizes - small ($k=10$), medium ($k=256$) and large ($k=1024$).
-Note that the settings of $k=\{256,1024\}$ are considered highly challenging, as there are $2^{\{256,1014\}}$ possible solutions to the binary programming problem.
-We provide further details on the datasets in Appendix \ref{app:datasets}.